Birkbeck2/web-development/will-it-work-using-sandboxes-to-test-code.md

 ## Running experiments

-Once you have the template set up, it is trivial to switch into a new sandbox dedicated to a "Will it work?" question.
+Once you have the template set up, it is trivial to create a new sandbox dedicated to your burning "Will it work?" question.

 1. Formulate a hypothesis.
 What do you want to test?
 Narrow it down to just one thing per sandbox, so that you don't have interference between pieces of code.